juhitri3103/Clipboard/README.md

 And, it had to be _simple, quick, and painless_ to use by truly anyone out there, even you.

 Introducing Clipboard, or CB.
 We made it to save you time and effort.
-Or in other words,
+Or in other words,,,

 <p align="center">
     <img src="documentation/readme-assets/ClipboardMakesYourLifeEasy.png" alt="CB makes your life easy." />